jdeguire/pic32clang_docs/source/__start_here__.md

 % Licensed using a BSD 3-clause license, see LICENSE at the root of this project.
 % Find this project on GitHub at https://github.com/jdeguire/pic32clang_docs.
 %
-% LLVM for PIC32 documentation master file, created by sphinx-quickstart on Sun Aug 24 15:05:39 2025.
+% Clang4PIC32 documentation master file, created by sphinx-quickstart on Sun Aug 24 15:05:39 2025.

-# LLVM for PIC32® Documentation
+# Clang4PIC32 Documentation

 ```{todo}
 Find a better theme and see if I can increase the width.
 ```

 Welcome!
-LLVM for PIC32® is a distribution of LLVM that includes all the support files you need to build baremetal projects for Microchip's PIC32C and SAM devices.
-It is, essentially, an alternative to Microchip's XC32 toolchain with a boring name.
+Clang4PIC32 is a distribution of LLVM that includes all the support files you need to build baremetal projects for Microchip's 32-bit PIC® and SAM devices.
+It is, essentially, an alternative to Microchip's MPLAB® XC32 toolchain with a boring name.

 ```{note}
 As of this writing (August 2025), Pic32Clang supports only the PIC32C and SAM microcontrollers.
 I